bharadwaj-raju/TextSuggest/README.md

 ### Post-install

 Bind the command `textsuggest --auto-selection` to a keyboard shortcut.
 Type a word, press the shortcut and ...
-TextSuggest will give you suggestions!
+TextSuggest will give you autocomplete.

 This offers the most basic use of TextSuggest.
 For more, see [options](#options) and browse through the rest of this page.